Can Dogs Eat Black Eyed Peas? Health Benefits and Risks

 1. Nutritive Worth

 Black-eyed peas have a superior nutritional makeup.
-They provide dogs with an alternate protein supply that is derived from plants.
+They provide dogs with an alternate protein supply that comes from plants.
 Although plant-based proteins like black-eyed peas can add diversity to the diet and meet the demands of dogs with particular dietary needs or preferences, animal-derived protein is still necessary.

 2. Protein Origin